 What to eat for fitness success

-Get the most out of your workout by eating foods to nourish and replenish.
-Here's what to fill up on.
+Get the most out of your workout by eating foods that nourish and replenish.
+Here's what you need.

 A healthy, balanced diet and regular exercise are vital for health and wellbeing.
 Whether it’s sun salutations in the morning or pounding the pavement in the evening, every bit of physical activity plays a role in improving our health and reducing the chance of chronic diseases.

 Good nutrition is important at all times, but particularly so after exercising, when it can influence the repair and recovery of our cells.